 Can a person who failed to file their big game harvest questionnaire purchase a Resource Enhancement Stamp?

 Yes, the Resource Enhancement Stamp can still be purchased because it is not a tag.
 However, raffle tickets cannot be purchased for a Dream Tag if the hunter is ineligible for that hunt year by NOT returning a completed harvest questionnaire.
 If a hunter draws a Dream Tag and has not filed a required harvest questionnaire, the tag will be awarded to the next candidate in the draw.

 If someone is on Interstate Wildlife Violators Compact revocation can they purchase a Resource Enhancement Stamp?

 The stamp is not a hunting, fishing, or trapping privilege so a sportsman can purchase the Resource Enhancement Stamp from the Department, from the consumer site, or at nvdreamtag.org.
 However, being on revocation will prevent them from applying through the Application Hunt System site so they will not be able to make the purchase there.
 Additionally, if a hunter on revocation draws a Dream Tag, the tag will be awarded to the next candidate in the draw.

 What does it cost to participate in the Dream Tags raffle?

-It costs $10.00 for a Resource Enhancement Stamp and $5.00 for each Dream Tags raffle ticket purchased.
-There are also electronic application fees of $2.00 for the Resource Enhancement Stamp and $.50 for each Dream Tags raffle ticket.
+It costs $5.00 for each Dream Tags raffle ticket purchased.
+There are also electronic application fees of $0.75 for each Dream Tags raffle ticket.